Where To Buy

 The 2010 and 2011 Union SL’s are almost identical but the 2012 Union Force SL has been almost completely remodeled.
 The only part that is the same is the heel loop.
 The improvements for 2012 make this hands down the call overall older models.
 The new larger asymmetrical ankle strap, base plate, high back and toe strap are all much better in every way than the older models to the point where they are like 2 different bindings.
 Only buy 2012 and up.

 Unions Toe straps can be a bit sticky and especially so for those that like to crank em down tight.
 For some, this is a big problem and for others, it’s not that big of a deal.
 Until Union addresses, this issue here are some pointers on how to make the toe strap less sticky so you can enjoy the bindings better qualities.

-The 2013 Union Force SL looks almost exactly as the 2012 but there is one small difference.
+The 2013 Union Force SL looks almost exactly like the 2012 but there is one small difference.
 The binding isn’t machine cored like it was in 2012.
 So this year Union only machines the cores their top of the line binding the MC Metafuse.
 A lot of people are bummed about this because normally a binding like this and the Union SL’s would be machine cored as well.
 I (editor) can understand some buyers being bummed about the lack of machine coring because it makes the bindings a little lighter and Union has boasted about that for years.
 However, none of us at The Good Ride noticed any difference in terms of performance.
 The weird thing is we have about 15+ days on the 2012 SL’s and about 8 on the 2013 SL’s but both rode the same to us.
 The ride was as good as always.
 The only thing you might notice is the 2013’s might feel a tiny bit heavier than 2012.